-13 RECORD KEEPING
+11 RECORD KEEPING

-- 13.1 Accurate and timely record keeping is an important part of the school's accountability to children and their families and will help us in meeting our key responsibility to respond appropriately to welfare concerns about children. - 13.2 Records should be factual, accurate, relevant, up to date and auditable.
-They should support monitoring, risk assessment and planning for children and enable informed and timely decisions about appropriate action to take. - 13.3 All staff members, governors, volunteers, contractors and activity providers should ensure that they record and report safeguarding concerns in line with guidance from the East Sussex Safeguarding Children Partnership - Keeping Records of Child Protection and Welfare Concerns Guidance for Early Years Settings, Schools and Colleges. - 13.4 The DSL will ensure that records are maintained accurately for children with safeguarding concerns and that stand-alone files are created and maintained in line with requirements of the above guidance.
+- 11.1 Accurate and timely record keeping is an important part of the school's accountability to children and their families and will help us in meeting our key responsibility to respond appropriately to welfare concerns about children. - 11.2 Records will be factual, accurate, relevant, up to date and auditable.
+They will support monitoring, risk assessment and planning for children and enable informed and timely decisions about appropriate action to take. - 11.3 All staff members, governors, volunteers, contractors and activity providers will ensure that they record and report safeguarding concerns in line with guidance from the ESSCP Keeping Records of Child Protection and Welfare Concerns Guidance.